-You now know how to use advanced routing language to search multiple airports and airlines at the same time, as well as how to specify things like favorite alliances, minimum connection times, and individual flight numbers.
-Today I’m going to show you a few other tips and tricks that may be helpful when using ITA.
+Today I’m wrapping up my introduction to ITA Matrix after previously describing how to use advanced routing language to search multiple airports and airlines at the same time.
+I also explained how to specify things like favorite alliances, a particular booking class, minimum connection times, and flight numbers.
+I’m now going to show you a few other tips and tricks that may be helpful when using ITA Matrix.

 Price Per Mile